Brandonbr1/Brandonmohammed666-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **error messages**
-add your error message on a site like [pastebin](https://pastebin.com/)
+add your error messages/log files on a site like [pastebin](https://pastebin.com/)